isomerpages/nlb-curiocity/_events/Bras Basah Showcase/Bras Basah As A Place For Books And Knowledge.md

 While the photo essay and memories above provide an insight on how Bras Basah thrived as a place for books and knowledge, it became even clearer if we were to plot some of these places on a map.
 See the story map below to understand what we meant.

 [![Alt text for image on Isomer site](/images/sample-bb-storymap-schools-2.jpg)](https://uploads.knightlab.com/storymapjs/04f5c05311b7e48aadefd0cdd269c308/bras-basah-schools/index.html){:target="_blank"}

-Besides the story map above, memories of the former faculty and students of these schools also provide a powerful insight into how life was like in Bras Basah.
-Below are some memories gathered from our collections.